The Western Flyer Returns to the Pacific Northwest

 A return to the harbor where the Western Flyer was restored.

-Western Flyer returning to the water in Port Townsend, June 2022.
+Western Flyer in Port Townsend, June 2022.
 Photo by the Port Townsend Shipwrights Co-op.

 • Vessel operations and fuel